 There are a number of reasons why an independent professional TSCM provider may be the better solution for your organization.

 - TSCM is a constantly changing and developing technical field.
 TSCM technicians must keep up to date on the latest threats and countermeasures, requiring regular training and study.
 It is difficult for a business to provide this type of support to their in-house team.

 - TSCM equipment is expensive and must be kept up to date.
-A typical TSCM team will have hundreds of thousands of dollars invested in their equipment.
-A professional TSCM firm will always have the latest equipment on hand to bring to every client.
+A professional TSCM team will have hundreds of thousands of dollars invested in their equipment.
+A competent TSCM firm will always have the latest equipment on hand to bring to every client.
 As a TSCM company, is our responsibility to stay on top of technology.
-In-house teams may have invested in new equipment just once when they were organized, which may have been a number of years ago, and they may not be prepared to deal properly with current threats.
+In-house teams may have invested in new equipment when they were first organized, which may have been a number of years ago, and they may not be prepared to deal properly with current threats.
 An in-house department may also have to deal with budget cuts or other internal obstacles beyond their control in the effort to remain proficient.